Lionel-Rieg/CompCert/test/monniaux/README.md

 CCOMP4PREFIX?=
 ```

-The `PREFIX` are the prefixes to add to the .s, .o, etc..
-You should be careful that if a FLAGS is set, then the according PREFIX should be set as well.
+The `PREFIX` are the prefixes to add to the secondary produced files (assembly, object, executable, ..).
+You should be careful that if a `FLAGS` is set, then the according `PREFIX` should be set as well.

-Assembly files will be generated in `asm/`, objects in `obj/`, binaries in `bin/` and outputs in `out/`.
+Assembly files are generated in `asm/`, objects in `obj/`, binaries in `bin/` and outputs in `out/`.

 To compile and execute all the benches : `make` while in the `monniaux` directory (without any `-j` flag).
+Doing so will compile CompCert, install it, and then proceed to execute each bench.

 To compile and/or execute a single bench, `cd` to the bench directory, then:
 - `make` for compiling the bench
 - `make run` for running it

-You can use `-j` flag when in a single bench directory
+You can use `-j` flag when in a single bench directory.

+## Individual scripts

+If you want to run the building and running scripts individually without having to use the `Makefile` from `test/monniaux`, you can run the `build_benches.sh` script which builds each bench using all the available cores on your machine.

+Once the benches are built, you can then run `run_benches.sh file.csv` where `file.csv` is where you want to store the timings of the benchmarks. `run_benches.sh` also uses all the available cores of your machine.

+## Adding timings to a benchmark

+If you just add a benchmark without any timing function, the resulting `measures.csv` file will be empty for lack of timing output.

+TODO - how to add timings